mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

  });
 ```

-If you were using the `treeViewClasses` object, you can replace it with the new `simpleTreeView` object:
+If you were using the `treeViewClasses` object, you can replace it with the new `simpleTreeViewClasses` object:

 ```diff
   import { treeViewClasses } from '@mui/x-tree-view/TreeView';